Lessstuck/ml.drumFeatures/README.txt

 This feature extractor is meant to help with classifying short sound samples.
 Each sample is played into an MFCC feature extractor once every 0.1s for a total of 1 sec.
 Times are added to the beginning of each MFCC list, so that multiple examples can be recorded without stopping.
 This means the patch can play a folder full of samples automatically.

 Group similar samples into folders with their class names.
 Do as many as you like.
 Then set aside other samples into a test folder where the classes are mixed together.
-Choosing a folder will automatically play each sample in the folder, and send time-stamped mfcc data to Mekinator.
+Choosing a folder will automatically play each sample in the folder, and send time-stamped MFCC data to Wekinator.
 After recording and training, choose the test folder to see how well your classifier is working.

 _____INSTALL